nagyist/tao-user-guide/src/the-basics/items/interaction-types/extended-text-interaction.md

 >The Extended Text item provides the means of demonstrating the text-taker's ability to recite exactly a phrase, sentence, or passage.
 The test-taker is required to convey exactly an answer that can be of any length.

-**Step 1:** From the Common Interactions menu in the Library Panel, drag the *Extended Text* icon (the fourth row right option) onto the blank Item and drop the resulting box in the blue field that appears when you drag the *Extended Text* element over it.
+**Step 1:** From the Common Interactions menu in the Library Panel, drag the *Extended Text* icon onto the blank Item and drop the resulting box in the blue field that appears when you drag the *Extended Text* element over it.

 This opens a new Extended Text Interaction window.
 By default, the window will begin on Question mode (rather than Response mode) and will show a question field and an 'extended text field'.